lasti15/RoVi2-PickHandProject/interfaces/caros_control/mainpage.md

 | set_velocity_q  | @ref caros_control_msgs::GripperSetVelocityQ | See @ref caros::GripperServiceInterface::setVelocityQ. |
 | stop_movement  | @ref caros_control_msgs::GripperStopMovement | See @ref caros::GripperServiceInterface::stopMovement. |

+Clients can make use of the @ref caros::GripperSIProxy to communicate with nodes implementing this service interface.

 ## Serial Device Service Interface ##
 The @ref caros::SerialDeviceServiceInterface represents an interface for a serial device (e.g., an articulated robot arm).